On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Introduction

 We refer to these models as constant-activity models (CAM).
 Although they align well with experiments on particle-laden droplets—for instance, \citet{coombs2024colloidal} successfully reproduced the measurements of \citet{LiRateDep}—the concept of a particle packing fraction does not naturally extend to complex droplets.
 Moreover, these theories fail to capture several behaviors observed in polymeric or protein solutions.
 For example, studies have shown that in evaporating model respiratory droplets, the width of protein rings formed via the coffee-ring effect depends on relative humidity ($H_r$) \citep{kong2022virus, pan2025mucin}.
 While this dependence may appear intuitive to experimentalists, it contradicts existing reduced models of the coffee-ring effect.
 In Popov’s framework, $H_r$ only enters through the overall evaporation timescale, implying that the final deposition ring width should be independent of $H_r$.

 In contrast to particle-laden systems, where ring formation is commonly explained by the existence a maximum packing fraction, in polymeric or protein-rich droplets a more natural explanation involves water activity, $\chi_w$.
-This thermodynamic property quantifies the water vapor pressure at an interface of an aqueous solution relative to that pure water.
+This thermodynamic property quantifies the water vapor pressure at an interface of an aqueous solution relative to that pure water, i.e $C_{\mathrm{vap}} = C_s\, \chi_w$, where $C_{\mathrm{vap}}$ is the concentration of water vapor at the air-droplet interface and $C_s$ is the water vapor saturation concentration in air.
 The water activity takes into account how solutes (like proteins or salts) reduce the evaporation rate.
 For solutes with a large affinity for water, such as some salts, the water activity can be much smaller than unity, which impacts strongly the evaporation dynamics.
+For an ideal mixture with solute mass fraction $w_p$, the water activity is given by $\chi_w = 1 - w_p$.
+For more complex solutions that depart from ideality, we still have, in general, $\chi_w \to 0$ as $w_p \to 1$; that is, there is no water vapor at the interface of the droplet if there is no water inside the droplet at that location.

-To our knowledge, \citet{Salmon} was the first to theoretically study the surprising qualitative changes in evaporation behavior resulting from the inclusion of water activity.
+To our knowledge, \cite{RogerK_ContrWatEvp} were the first to experimentally study the qualitative changes in evaporation behavior in terms of water activity.
+Among their findings for an evaporating capillary is that, for a simple binary mixture, the evaporation rate becomes independent of ambient relative humidity for $H_r \leq 85\%$. \cite{Salmon} studied theoretically this surprising phenomenon.
 In their work on one-dimensional evaporation of supramolecular mixtures, they showed that evaporation can become nearly insensitive to ambient humidity.
-This occurs when the water activity drops sharply at high solute concentrations, leading to evaporation rates that vary only weakly with humidity, since the solute concentration at the drying interface becomes nearly independent of it.

-\citet{HuismanPRL} experimentally verified this theory by studying the evaporation of polyvinyl alcohol (PVA)–water solutions from open-ended capillaries.
-They observed that the accumulation of PVA at the evaporating interface forms a polarization layer, which affects both the local diffusivity and the water activity.
-As a result, the evaporation rate became nearly independent of ambient relative humidity for $H_r \leq 80\%$.
+This occurs when the water activity drops sharply at high solute concentrations, so that the solute concentration at the drying interface becomes nearly independent of $H_r$, leading to evaporation rates that vary only weakly with humidity. \cite{HuismanPRL} experimentally verified this theory by studying the evaporation of polyvinyl alcohol (PVA)–water solutions from open-ended capillaries.
+They observed that accumulation of PVA at the evaporating interface forms a polarization layer, which affects both the local diffusivity and the water activity.
+As a result, the evaporation rate becomes nearly independent of ambient relative humidity for $H_r \leq 80\%$.